Natetgmaxwell/ntgm/src/site/notes/Spaces/University/Classes/Current/Human Physiology.md

 - [[Cards/Sensory Transduction\|Sensory Transduction]] is the process of converting a stimulus into an [[Cards/Action Potentials\|action potential]], so that it can be interpreted by the nervous system.
 When the [[Cards/Sensory Neurons\|Sensory Neurons]] is exposed to the appropriate stimulus it may undergo a physical or chemical change.
 This change can be due to the binding of a specific molecule, mechanical deformation or changes in temperature; which lead to changes in ion channels.
 The opening of these ion channels creates a coordinated all or nothing event with the purpose of sensory transmission.

 ###### Demonstrate an understanding of sensory receptor adaptation and how it contributes to sensory perception.

+Sensory receptor adaptation is a process by which the sensitivity of sensory receptors, such as those in the skin, eyes, or ears, decreases after repeated exposure to a stimulus.
+This can occur due to various factors, including habituation, desensitisation, and neural adaptation.

+Habituation is a form of sensory adaptation that occurs when a stimulus that initially elicits a response becomes less salient over time.
+For example, if you hear a constant, low-level noise, such as the hum of an air conditioner, your auditory system will eventually habituate to the sound and stop responding as strongly.

+Desensitisation is similar to habituation but occurs when the intensity of a stimulus decreases over time.
+For example, if you touch something with a mildly painful sensation, such as a piece of glass, your somatosensory system may desensitise to the sensation and become less responsive to it.

+Neural adaptation occurs when the neural response to a stimulus decreases over time due to repeated exposure.
+This can happen in both sensory and motor systems.
+For example, if you practice playing a musical instrument, your auditory system may adapt to the sound of your own playing, making it harder for you to hear errors or improvements in your performance.

+Sensory receptor adaptation contributes to sensory perception by allowing our brains to filter out irrelevant or constant stimuli and focus on more salient or changing ones.
+This helps us to efficiently process the vast amount of information that we are constantly exposed to, enabling us to respond appropriately to important changes in our environment.

 -